BNMC Spark: Igniting Community Ideas

 - Application(s) should include information about the team, main contact person, neighborhood where it will be taking place, and a detailed summary of the initiative.
 Submissions must include a brief overview of the team qualifications and implementation plan.

-- Questions regarding this RFP will be accepted via email or on our website.
-If you have questions, please submit them to Kyria Stephens at firstname.lastname@example.org by February 12 at 5:00 PM.
-We will compile all questions and create a Q&A document which will answer the questions to the best of our ability.
-This Q&A document will be shared no later than February 15 at 5:00 PM by posting it on our website.
+- Questions regarding this RFP will be accepted via email.
+If you have questions, please submit them to email@example.com by April 30 at 5:00 PM.
+We will compile all questions and create a Q&A document that will answer the questions to the best of our ability.
+This Q&A document will be shared no later than May 7 at 5:00 PM by posting it on our website.

 - Electronic submissions should not exceed a file size of 20MB.